qteatime/kate/docs/source/dev/port/bitsy.rst

 Included files
 --------------

-By default Kart will only include HTML files.
+By default the build configuration will only include HTML files.
 If your Bitsy game is not self-contained and has additional files referenced from the HTML, you'll need to manually include those on the cartridge configuration as well.